tania-m/romannumeral/readme.md

 At runtime, and additional folder "logs" is added to hold log files.

 ## Development methodology
+The development of this server is incremental: functionalities are added, improved and refactored over time in iterations.
+The first focus was to get a base working version, then to extend and improve business functionalities and finally monitoring and deployment capabilities.

+All functionalities must be unit tested, especially those used to do the roman numeral conversion (since they are of critical value for this server).
+Also, integration tests need to be written for added routes and functionalities, to verify that the server is capable of responding to requests.

+To finish, routes need to be documented in the project's swagger file.
+Code should also be documented.

 ## Tests
 Tests are available in the **test folder**.